ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 - **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)** --> You will have to provide/create a compatible subnet.
 To do so you select another dedicated subnet (doc LoadBalancerSubnetID)//TODO

 ## Limitations

-- Layer 7 and TLS Termination are not available yet.
+- Layer 7 Policy & Rules and TLS Termination (`TERMINATED_HTTPS` listener) are not available yet.
 For such use cases you can rely on [Octavia Ingress Controller](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md)
 - UDP proxy protocol is not supported

 ## Billing

-- When exposing your load balancer publicly (pub-to-pub or pub-to-private), if it does not already exist, an OVHcloud Gateway  is automatically creation and charged for all Load Balancers spawned in the subnet <https://www.ovhcloud.com/en-gb/public-cloud/prices/#10394>.
+- When exposing your load balancer publicly (pub-to-pub or pub-to-private):
+  - if it does not already exist, an OVHcloud Gateway is automatically created and charged for all Load Balancers spawned in the subnet <https://www.ovhcloud.com/en-gb/public-cloud/prices/#10394>.
+  - a Public Floating IP will be used: https://www.ovhcloud.com/en-gb/public-cloud/prices/#10346
 - Each Public CLoud Load Balancer is billed according to his flavor: <https://www.ovhcloud.com/en-gb/public-cloud/prices/#10420>
-- If the Public Cloud Load Balancer is a public one, a Public Floating IP will be used: https://www.ovhcloud.com/en-gb/public-cloud/prices/#10346

     > [!primary]
     >
-    > Note: Each Public Cloud Load Balancer has his own Public Floating IP.
+    > Note: Each publicly exposed Load Balancer has his own Public Floating IP.
 Outgoing traffic doesn't consume OVHcloud Gateway bandwidth.
+    >

+    > [!warning]
+    >
+    > During the CCM Beta, since the Public Cloud Load Balancer is GA, the Public Cloud Load Balancer usage as well as the other network components (Gateway & Floating IPs) will be billed
     >

 ## Process